 6. Schedule your posts.

 Once your social media marketing really gets going, it can be a lot to remember which posts are going on which platforms and when.
 Get your posts on a regular schedule by using a social media management tool, which allows you to write captions, prepare photos and videos, and schedule posts.
 Some even have centralized dashboards where you can view all of your platform content and analytics at once.
-[Read related article: The Best Social Media Management Tools of 2020]
+[Read related article: Step-by-Step Guide to Social Media Marketing for Small Businesses]

 7. Analyze your results.